What Is Managed IT Support? (Essential & Premium Services)

 Once you connect, troubleshooting will be needed.
 The provider will either come to your office or you may have to bring your laptop to theirs.

-They may need to call an OEM or application provider depending on the nature of the problem.
+The provider may need to call an OEM or application provider depending on the nature of the problem.
 After an undetermined period, you may or may not be up and running.

 There are companies where this type of agreement works just fine.
 If your business doesn’t rely heavily on technology, you may be perfectly okay waiting for help.